change-hi/change-hi.github.io/morea/data-wrangling-1/experience-dataframe-analysis.md

 </div>

-Here we get statistics regarding e.g. the mean of each column, how many non-NaN values are found in the columns, the standard deviation of the column, etc. The percent values correspond to the different percentiles of each column e.g. the 25% percentile.
+Here we get variosu statistics, such as the mean of each column, how many non-`NaN` values contained in each column, the standard deviation of the column, etc. The percent values correspond to the different percentiles of each column e.g. the 25% percentile.
 The NaN values are since we can't get e.g. the `mean()` of an `object` type column.

 <div class="alert alert-info" role="alert" markdown="1">